stijnapp/tracker/README.md

 npm run build
 ```

-> [!Note] Manual building is typically not necessary as deployment is handled automatically through GitHub Actions when changes are pushed to the main branch.
+> **Note**: Manual building is typically not necessary as deployment is handled automatically through GitHub Actions when changes are pushed to the main branch.

 ### Preview Production Build